Carlos Correa Player Props: Twins vs. Astros

-The Minnesota Twins, including Carlos Correa (.278 slugging percentage in past 10 games, including no homers), take on starting pitcher Brandon Bielak and the Houston Astros at Minute Maid Park, Tuesday at 8:10 PM ET.
+The Minnesota Twins, including Carlos Correa (.306 slugging percentage in past 10 games, including zero homers), battle starter Hunter Brown and the Houston Astros at Minute Maid Park, Wednesday at 8:10 PM ET.

-He had a hitless performance in his last game (0-for-5) against the Astros.

 Carlos Correa Game Info & Props vs. the Astros